dandugula/rudp/README.md

 rudp
 ====

-Reliable-UDP: by implementing a handshaking protocol on UDP.
+Reliable-UDP (RUDP): by implementing a handshaking protocol on UDP.

+vs_recv: A RUDP server for receiving data.

+vs_send: A RUDP client for sending data.